 She is very passionate about the Big Brothers Big Sisters programme and was introduced to this through her late husband who was a previous chair.
-“It is extremely rewarding to be involved in a well-run programme with a Board who have a professional approach and a clear vision of what we are trying to achieve”.
+“It is extremely rewarding to be involved in a well-run programme with a Board who has a professional approach and a clear vision of what we are trying to achieve”.

 In 2009 Ian was the Nelson Police representative on the board in the role as Family Violence Coordinator.
 The partnership between NZ Police and BBBS Nelson has continued to remain strong with committed board members such as Ian.

 While he no longer sits on the board of trustees as the Police Representative he has elected to remain involved due to the positive outcomes of the programme.
-His extremely proficient skills around ensuring children remain safe regardless of who’s care they maybe under are of huge benefit.
+His extremely proficient skills around ensuring children remain safe regardless of who’s care they may be under are of huge benefit.

 Sue has lived in Nelson for the last 18 years and works for Plus4 Insurance Solutions as their Practice Manager.
 She has been involved in fundraising on various School PA’s over the last decade and was introduced to BBBS by a friend who thought she might like to become involved with a very worthwhile and rewarding cause, as her children had left home.

-She has been on the Board now for around 2 years and is very proud to be associated with BBBS Nelson.
+She has been on the Board now for around 2 years and is very proud to be associated with BBBS Nelson-Tasman.
 She says it is extremely well-run, and it really works – children’s lives are changed, what a difference a few hours with a mentor can make in the life of a disadvantaged child.